dominodatalab/domino-training-wine-quality/README.md

     sns.histplot(df[i], kde=True)
 ```

-Finally write your data to a Domino Dataset by running
+Finally write your data to a Domino Dataset by running the following:

 ```python
 import os